ailtonljr/AccelerometerCalibration/Readme.md

 ## Example of accelerometer calibration and test with data

-This shows an example of accelerometer calibration using the method described by Gietzelt, M., Wolf, K. H., Marschollek, M., & Haux, R. (2013).
-Performance comparison of accelerometer calibration algorithms based on 3D-ellipsoid fitting methods.
-Computer Methods and Programs in Biomedicine, 111(1), 62-71. http://doi.org/10.1016/j.cmpb.2013.03.006
+This shows an example of accelerometer calibration.

 ## Loading and view the calibration data